webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

     A cross-platform command line REPL for the rapid experimentation and exploration of C#.
 It supports intellisense, installing NuGet packages, and referencing local
     .NET projects and assemblies.
 Install with: `dotnet tool install -g csharprepl`

+* **IronPython**

+	IronPython is an open-source implementation of the Python programming language that is tightly integrated with .NET.
+IronPython can use .NET and Python libraries, and other .NET languages can use Python code just as easily.
+Install with: `dotnet tool install -g IronPython.Console`

 # Project file XML settings